 LuPone and Scott participated in earlier workshops of the musical for Lincoln Center Theater last winter.

-As previously reported, Tony Award-winning director Bartlett Sher (South Pacific, The Light in the Piazza) will direct the world premiere of Women on the Verge, which will officially open Nov.
+Additional casting will be announced shortly.
+As previously reported, Tony Award-winning director Bartlett Sher ( South Pacific, The Light in the Piazza) will direct the world premiere of Women on the Verge, which will officially open Nov.
 4.

 Women on the Verge will have choreography by Christopher Gattelli, musical direction by Jim Abbott, sets by Michael Yeargan, costumes by Catherine Zuber, lighting by Brian MacDevitt and sound by Scott Lehrer.
 The musical reunites the Tony Award-winning creative team from LCT's South Pacific, with the addition of MacDevitt and Abbott.